softeng-feup/open-cx-jakepaulers/docs/Report.md

 *  **Normal Flow**.
 	1. The attendee presses the up or downvote button.
-	2. If the user is correctly authenticated, the system adds the vote to the current totals.
+	2. If the user is correctly authenticated, the system adds the vote to the respective count, or removes it, if the button had been pressed earlier.

 *  **Alternative Flows and Exceptions**.
 	1. The attendee presses the up or downvote button.
 	2. If the user isn't logged in, the system will prompt them to do so.
-	3. After successfully logging in, the vote is counted.
+	3. After successfully logging in, the vote is counted, and either added or subtracted (depending on if the button had been previously pressed or not).

 #### Flag Questions: